-4.2.5.8 Electrifying transport
+4.2.5.8 Electrifying Transport

-- 2 Electrification of transport in tandem with power sector decarbonisation is expected to be a key strategy - 3 for deep CO2 mitigation in many countries.
-Passenger transport and light duty freight can already be - 4 electrified, but electrifying heavy-duty road transport and fuel switching in aviation and shipping are - 5 much more difficult and have not been addressed in most of the recent research. - 6 In Germany, widespread electrification of private vehicles is expected by 2030 (Schmid and Knopf - 7 2012) while for the EU-28, 50% overall transport electrification (excluding feedstock) and 75% - 8 electrification of road transport is needed to reach net carbon neutrality according to (Duscha et al. - 9 2019).
-In addition, novel fuels such as hydrogen, synthetic hydrocarbons and sustainable biogenic fuels - 10 are needed to decarbonise aviation and water transport to achieve net carbon neutrality (Duscha et al. - 11 2019).
+Electrification of transport in tandem with power sector decarbonisation is expected to be a key strategy for deep CO2 mitigation in many countries.
+Passenger transport and light duty freight can already be electrified, but electrifying heavy-duty road transport and fuel switching in aviation and shipping are much more difficult and have not been addressed in most of the recent research.

+In Germany, widespread electrification of private vehicles is expected by 2030 (Schmid and Knopf 2012) while for the EU-28, 50% overall transport electrification (excluding feedstock) and 75% electrification of road transport is needed to reach net carbon neutrality according to (Duscha et al. 2019).
+In addition, novel fuels such as hydrogen, synthetic hydrocarbons and sustainable biogenic fuels are needed to decarbonise aviation and water transport to achieve net carbon neutrality (Duscha et al. 2019).

-- 12 In India, electrification, hydrogen, and biofuels are key to decarbonising the transport sector (Dhar et - 13 al. 2018; Mittal et al. 2018; Vishwanathan et al. 2018b; Mathur and Shekhar 2020).
-Under a 1.5°C - 14 scenario, nearly half of the light-duty passenger vehicle stock needs to be electrified according to - 15 (Parikh et al. 2018).
-In China, a 1.5°C-compatible pathway would require electrification of 2/5th of - 16 transport (Jiang et al. 2018; China National Renewable Energy Centre 2019). - 17 Similarly, in Canada, electrification of 59% of light-duty trucks and 23% of heavy-duty trucks are - 18 needed as part of overall strategy to reduce CO2 emissions by 80% by 2050.
-In addition, hydrogen is - 19 expected to play a major role by accounting for nearly one-third of light-duty trucks, 68% of heavy- - 20 duty trucks, and 33% of rail by 2050 according to Hammond et al. (2020).
+In India, electrification, hydrogen, and biofuels are key to decarbonising the transport sector (Dhar et al. 2018; Mittal et al. 2018; Vishwanathan et al. 2018b; Mathur and Shekhar 2020).
+Under a 1.5°C scenario, nearly half of the light-duty passenger vehicle stock needs to be electrified according to (Parikh et al. 2018).
+In China, a 1.5°C-compatible pathway would require electrification of two-fifths of transport (Jiang et al. 2018; China National Renewable Energy Centre 2019).

+Similarly, in Canada, electrification of 59% of light-duty trucks and 23% of heavy-duty trucks are needed as part of overall strategy to reduce CO_2 emissions by 80% by 2050.
+In addition, hydrogen is expected to play a major role by accounting for nearly one-third of light-duty trucks, 68% of heavy-duty trucks, and 33% of rail by 2050 according to Hammond et al. (2020).

-21 4.2.5.9 Urban form meets information technology
+4.2.5.9 Urban Form Meets Information Technology

-- 22 Beyond technological measures, some densely populated countries including Germany, Japan, and - 23 India are exploring using information technology/internet-of-things (IOT) to support mode-shifting and - 24 reduce mobility demand through broader behaviour and lifestyle changes (Aggarwal 2017; Ashina et - 25 al. 2012; Canzler and Wittowsky 2016; Dhar et al. 2018; Vishwanathan et al. 2018b).
-In Japan, - 26 accelerated mitigation pathways consider the use of information technology and IOT to transform - 27 human behaviour and transition to a sharing economy (Ashina et al. 2012; Oshiro et al. 2017a, 2018). - 28 In Germany, one study points to including electromobility information and communication technologies - 29 - in the transport sector as key (Canzler and Wittowsky 2016) while another emphasise shifting from 30 - road to rail transport, and reduced distances travelled as other possible transport strategies (Schmid and 31 Knopf 2012).
-India's transport sector strategies also include use of information technology and the - 32 internet, a transition to a sharing economy, and increasing infrastructure investment (Dhar et al. 2018; - 33 Vishwanathan et al. 2018b).
-Behaviour and lifestyle change along with stakeholder integration in - 34 decision-making are considered key to implementing new transport policies (Aggarwal 2017; Dhar et - 35 al. 2018).
+Beyond technological measures, some densely populated countries including Germany, Japan, and India are exploring using information technology/internet of things (IOT) to support mode-shifting and reduce mobility demand through broader behaviour and lifestyle changes (Ashina et al. 2012; Canzler and Wittowsky 2016; Aggarwal 2017; Dhar et al. 2018; Vishwanathan et al. 2018b).
+In Japan, accelerated mitigation pathways consider the use of information technology and internet of things (IoT) to transform human behaviour and transition to a sharing economy (Ashina et al. 2012; Oshiro et al. 2017a, 2018).
+In Germany, one study points to including electromobility information and communication technologies in the transport sector as key (Canzler and Wittowsky 2016) while another emphasise shifting from road to rail transport, and reduced distances travelled as other possible transport strategies (Schmid and Knopf 2012).
+India's transport sector strategies also include use of information technology and the internet, a transition to a sharing economy, and increasing infrastructure investment (Dhar et al. 2018; Vishwanathan et al. 2018b).
+Behaviour and lifestyle change along with stakeholder integration in decision-making are considered key to implementing new transport policies (Aggarwal 2017; Dhar et al. 2018).

-36 4.2.5.10 Industrial energy efficiency
+4.2.5.10 Industrial Energy Efficiency